Parallelized Robust Distributed Model Predictive Control in the Presence of Coupled State Constraints: INTRODUCTION

-A preliminary version of these results is found in \cite{Wiltz2022c}.
-These results, however, are restricted to nominal dynamics and the pairwise coupling of states through constraints.
-In this paper, the approach is extended to systems with bounded uncertainties or disturbances, and admits general coupled state constraints.
-In addition, an iterative version is proposed and investigated.
+We develop a generic DMPC scheme based on consistency constraints that allows for the parallelized evaluation of the local optimization problems in the presence of coupled state constraints.
+In contrast to the consistency constraint based approaches \cite{farina2012,farina2014} with fixed reference trajectories, we show that in the case of dynamically decoupled systems this limitation can be overcome.
+In particular, we show that recursive feasibility and asymptotic stability can be still obtained when invoking a less restrictive assumption on reference trajectories and consistency constraints.
+It allows the reference trajectories and consistency constraints to be updated at every time-step.
+As nominal MPC subject to constraints is sensitive to model uncertainties and disturbances, we formulate the proposed DMPC scheme via a constraint-tightening approach using robust tubes.

+The proposed DMPC scheme can be considered as a time-efficient and scalable alternative to sequential DMPC \cite{Richards2007,Mueller2012}, and a more performant and less restrictive version of the consistency constraint based DMPC in \cite{farina2012,farina2014} for dynamically decoupled systems.
+The preliminary version of the proposed DMPC scheme as presented in \cite{Wiltz2022c} is restricted to nominal dynamics and the pairwise coupling of states through constraints which are limitations that we overcome in this paper.

-The remainder is structured as follows: In Section~\ref{sec:problem formulation}, we present the partitioned system and the control objective.
-In Section~\ref{sec:main results - dmpc problem}, we define the local optimization problems (Section~\ref{subsec:local optimization problems}), present assumptions that allow for their parallelized evaluation and ensure robust asymptotic stability (Section~\ref{subsec:consistency constraints} to~\ref{subsec:initially feasible trajectories}), and derive guarantees of the closed-loop system (Section~\ref{subsec:guarantees}).
-In Section~\ref{sec:main results - algorithm}, we provide details on the initialization, the computation of reference trajectories and summarize the overall DMPC algorithm.
-In Section~\ref{sec:simulation}, the algorithm's effectiveness is demonstrated, and in Section~\ref{sec:conclusion} some conclusions are drawn.
+The remainder is structured as follows.
+In Sec.~\ref{sec:problem formulation}, we present the partitioned system and the control objective.
+In Sec.~\ref{sec:main results - dmpc problem}, we define the local optimization problems (Sec.~\ref{subsec:local optimization problems}), present assumptions that allow for their parallelized evaluation and ensure robust asymptotic stability (Sec.~\ref{subsec:consistency constraints}), and derive guarantees of the closed-loop system (Sec.~\ref{subsec:guarantees}).
+A brief discussion concludes the section.
+In Sec.~\ref{sec:main results - algorithm}, we provide details on the initialization, the computation of reference trajectories and summarize the overall DMPC algorithm.
+In Sec.~\ref{sec:simulation}, the algorithm's effectiveness is demonstrated, and in Sec.~\ref{sec:conclusion} some conclusions are drawn.